julfinch/The-Van-Life-Club/readme.md

-# The Van Life Club
+# The Van Life Club - Landing Page

+   A simple landing page for a club with a working input email form in the middle for subscription using *getrevue.co* code.

 ## Table of contents